Hossein-Fallahi/Fallahi-Bioinformatics-Lab/team/index.md

 ## Funding

-At the moment we only recive research funding from razi university in the form of subsidary for each Master and PhD students' thesis.
+At the moment, we only recive a limited research funding from Razi University Research Council for each Master and PhD student to counduct their thesis.
 {:.center}

 {%